-Purposeful, real world project-based learning
+Purposeful, real world problem-based learning

 Deep engagement with standards-based academics through multi-disciplinary “deep dives” into real world problems.

-Here is an overview of how we prepare our students for success in college and beyond through standards-driven, project-based learning:
+Read below to learn more about how we prepare our students for success in college and beyond through standards-driven, project-based learning:

 Purposeful learning through real world problem solving